Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 The Sutton SignWriting Infrastructure Core is a philanthropic opportunity to establish the first durable institutional home for a globally used written sign language system.

-This is not a new invention.

-This is the stabilization and extension of infrastructure that already exists, is already used internationally, and is currently too fragile to sustain long-term without institutional support.
+It is the stabilization and extension of infrastructure that already exists, is already used internationally, and is currently too fragile to sustain long-term without institutional support.

 ## Why This Matters